System Scope and Context

 Technical Context

-The Agentic Layer serves as an integration hub rather than a data repository.
-It orchestrates interactions between various systems while maintaining clear separation of concerns:
+The Agentic Layer acts as an integration hub rather than a data store.
+It orchestrates interactions between systems while maintaining a clear separation of concerns:

 -

-Stateless Operations: The platform focuses on coordination and routing rather than data storage
+Stateless coordination: the platform focuses on coordination and routing rather than data storage

 -

-API-First Integration: All interactions occur through well-defined APIs and standard protocols (A2A, MCP, AG-UI, OpenAI Chat Completion API)
+API-first integration: all interactions occur through defined APIs and standard protocols (A2A, MCP, AG-UI, OpenAI Chat Completion API)

 -

-Kubernetes-Native Deployment: All components leverage Kubernetes primitives for scaling, service discovery, and operational management
+Kubernetes-native deployment: components run as Kubernetes workloads and use Kubernetes primitives for scaling, service discovery, and operations